Custom Shed Builders Across North Coast & Surrounding Areas

 Whether you need approval comes down to the size of the shed, your zoning, setback from boundaries, overlays on your property and what your local council allows.
 Our team can assess your block and work out what applies, then handle the approval process as part of your project.
 For a fuller breakdown of how the rules work, our guide on council approval for sheds in NSW covers the detail.

-From the Manning Valley up to the Queensland border, we cover the full length of the coast, including Port Macquarie, Wauchope, Kempsey, Macleay Valley, Nambucca, Bellingen, Coffs Harbour, Grafton, Clarence Valley, Yamba, Maclean, Ballina, Lismore, Byron, Mullumbimby and the Tweed.
-Hinterland and rural properties through the Northern Rivers and mid north coast are also part of our regular service area, including farm builds and acreage projects further inland.
-If you're outside the immediate North Coast area but still within New South Wales, our NSW service area page covers the full state.
+From the Manning Valley up to the Queensland border, Fair Dinkum Builds franchises cover the full length of the coast.
+The service area takes in Port Macquarie, Wauchope, Kempsey, Macleay Valley, Nambucca, Bellingen, Coffs Harbour, Grafton, Clarence Valley, Yamba, Maclean, Ballina, Lismore, Byron, Mullumbimby and the Tweed.
+Hinterland and rural properties through the Northern Rivers and mid north coast also fall within the local service areas, with farm builds and acreage projects further inland part of the regular work.
+If your block sits outside the immediate North Coast area but still within New South Wales, our NSW service area page covers the full state and will point you to the nearest local team.

 The next step is having a chat about your project.
-Tell us where you're located, what you want to build, how much of the work you'd like us to take on, and any site issues we should know about.
-We'll put together a quote and walk you through the process from there.
+Let us know where you're located, what you want to build, how much of the work you'd like your local Fair Dinkum Builds team to take on, and any site issues to flag.
+We'll connect you with the right local franchise, who will put together a quote and walk you through the process from there.
 Request a quote here or call us on 1800 033 284.

 Our North Coast service area stretches from the Manning Valley up through Port Macquarie, Coffs Harbour, Grafton and the Northern Rivers region toward the Queensland border.
 If you're unsure whether your property falls inside our coverage zone, give us a call and we'll point you to the right local store.